 Love ’em or hate ’em – WordPress page builders are here to stay – even with Gutenberg in WordPress core.

 Me?
 I luv ’em!
 Their major pros outweigh any minor cons.
 Without page builders, WordPress would’ve been relegated to the ranks of Joomla, Drupal, and countless other CMS and blogging relics from the past.

-I write these reviews for you – to help you find the simplest and most effective tools for your website – to help you spread your wings online:) By using the referral-links in this review, you show your appreciation and help support my future work by purchasing via those links.
-Thank you – much love and appreciation!
+By the way: I write these unbiased reviews for you – to help you find the simplest, most effective website tools for your needs.
+So you can spread your wings online:) By using the referral-links in this review, you show your appreciation and help support the site and writing of even more insightful, unbiased reviews.
+Thank you ♥

 Now that you’ve been assured of my integrity and heartfulness, here are my experiences with Thrive Themes (and in particular Thrive Architect) – or as they’d say in Germany: my “Thrive Themes erfahrung” :o)